Our 2020 program will be held in two parts:

 - An Opening Weekend of 9 sessions, and…

-- …more sessions throughout the month of October (added as they become available).
+- …more sessions throughout the month of October and November (added as they become available).

 A-la-carte Registration: Due to the novel coronavirus, 2020 will feature a series of virtual sessions, and you’ll build your own program by selecting individual events to attend.
 Registration is $15 for most sessions.
 Our featured presentation is free.
 Guests register for each session individually.